rsuntkOrgs/KernelSUonARM32/docs/README.md

 ## Compatibility State

-KernelSU officially supports Android GKI 2.0 devices (kernel 5.10+).
 Older kernels (4.14+) are also compatible, but the kernel will have to be built manually.

 With this, WSA, ChromeOS, and container-based Android are all supported.

-Currently, only `arm64-v8a` and `x86_64` are supported.

 ## Usage